uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

         shuf -n $num_words /usr/share/dict/words | paste -s -d " "
     done > "random_file_$i.txt"
 done

-# Use find and globbing to list all generated files in the current directory and subdirectories.
-The absolute path of each file is tracked in the file_list.txt
-find $(pwd) -type f -name "random_file_*.txt" | sort > file_list.txt
 ```

 You can execute the script as shown below.
 The first command `chmod` grants execute permission to the script so it can be run directly.
 The second command runs the script to generate the required input files.
 For more details on usage of bash scripting, refer to [Script Concepts](../../workflow_solutions/shell.md/#script-concepts)